Focused Ultrasound Therapy

 - Treatment can be a complement to drug therapy, enabling effective treatment with lower doses of drugs and minimal toxicity.

-A third study is using focused ultrasound to ablate recurrent or refractory solid tumors, including neuroblastoma.
+A second clinical trial is using focused ultrasound to ablate recurrent or refractory solid tumors, including neuroblastoma.

 Regulatory Approval and Reimbursement